Who Counts as a Manager Under MLWF? Seeking Clarity for My Engineering Company

 nitujorj

-I had to get my company registered under MLWF.
-I had gone through the complete act.
-However, I wanted to understand who is a manager under the act.
-As the act says that Managers and Supervisors do not come under the Act.
-Corporates have so many people designated as Managers these days, so is my company.
+Hello Everyone, I had to get my company registered under MLWF.
+I have gone through the complete act.
+However, I wanted to understand who is considered a manager under the act.
+The act states that Managers and Supervisors do not come under it.
+Corporates have so many people designated as Managers these days, and so does my company.

 Treesa George